Creating Detailed Roofs for Clubhouse Model Using SketchUp

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Now when I click h to unhide, the rest of the model, I can see that I have a portion here that does not affect the interior.
+Now, when I click H to unhide the rest of the model, I can see that I have a portion here that does not affect the interior.
 So as I start adding materials later on, we can keep that separate.
-We'll hit escape to cancel that move and now I will make this roof portion.
+We'll hit Escape to cancel that move, and now I will make this roof portion.

 Learn SketchUp